bderieg/kinemetry_ETG_disks/README.md

     - When interpolating, how far outside the data (in pixels) should be extrapolated?
 - objname
     - A string with the object name; used for file naming if 'save_loc' is set
+- linename
+    - A string with the transition name; used for file naming if 'save_loc' is set (e.g., 'CO21')
 - plotlimspa
     - A 2-element list (square brackets) with lower/upper y-limits for plotting the PA
 - plotlimsq